top of page

 As an individual who has dedicated their career to growing the sport of mountain biking, I wanted to take this opportunity to highlight and elaborate some of my ideas on some of these topics and how they can be applicable within your local cycling community.

-‘REMOVE THE INTIMIDATION’ There are so many opportunities for women to be involved in the sport thanks to a big focus shift on women’s ambassador programs, women’s only skills clinics, camps and group rides – but it is a male-dominated community-driven sport and we all need to be able to mingle.
-By introducing women to the sport through women’s-only activities, this lets them find their feet and build confidence in a safe and no-pressure environment.
+‘REMOVE THE INTIMIDATION’ There are so many opportunities for women to be involved in the sport thanks to a big focus shift on women’s ambassador programs, women’s only skills clinics, camps and group rides – but it is a male-dominated, community-driven sport, and we all need to be able to mingle.
+Introducing women to the sport through women-only activities lets them find their feet and build confidence in a safe and no-pressure environment.
 However, we should then encourage co-ed activities so we can begin to eliminate the intimidation of being involved in the sport with men.
 Everyone has to start somewhere.
-Offering co-ed clinics, camps, group rides, and having a variety of male and female instructors can help break down this barrier.
+Offering co-ed clinics, camps, and group rides and having a variety of male and female instructors can help break down this barrier.

 ‘PROMOTE & ADVERTISE MALE & FEMALE RIDERS EQUALLY’ We do pay attention to what’s happening in the cycling world.
-If we are subconsciously being fed male-only advertisements and campaigns then it can be hard to picture ourselves as being ‘apart’ of the sport.
-We need to see an equal ratio of men : women in promotion and media around the sport.
-I have so much respect for any cyclist out setting records and breaking barriers, but there will be a stronger connection to women if it is a woman doing it.
+If we are subconsciously being fed male-only advertisements and campaigns, then it can be hard to picture ourselves as being ‘apart’ of the sport.
+We need to see an equal ratio of men to women in promotion and media around the sport.
+I have so much respect for any cyclist who sets records and breaks barriers, but there will be a stronger connection to women if it is a woman doing it.
 There is so much female-driven social media material out there that sometimes sharing something other than another dude ‘sending it’ can go a long way.

 ‘STOP POLARIZING & ISOLATING.
 SHOW WOMEN IN SPORT WITH MEN’ Similar to ‘Promote & Advertise Male & Female Riders Equally’ except we don’t want to be celebrated for being women on bikes.
 We ride the same bikes, ride the same trails, fight the same obstacles, share the same highs and lows, etc. We just want to be accepted and included.
 It’s as simple as that.

-‘HIRE & SUPPORT DIVERSITY’ Bring women into the industry who have a passion for helping others in general.
-Also, what better way to create products and excitement around the sport than something by women for women.
-To shop owners, I can guarantee having a woman employee in-store will change your business.
-It’s amazing how many women I work with who need work or service done to their bike and are actually too scared to go into a bike shop [because it’s all guys].
+‘HIRE & SUPPORT DIVERSITY’ Bring women into the industry who are passionate about helping others in general.
+Also, what better way to create products and excitement around the sport than something by women for women?
+To shop owners, I can guarantee having a female employee in-store will change your business.
+It’s amazing how many women I work with who need work or service done to their bikes and are too scared to go into a bike shop [because it’s all guys].

 ‘BE RELATABLE’ The industry needs to start involving relatable and realistic topics and features.
 I’m thinking beyond gender here.
-It’s great to showcase professional athletes and their hard work and dedication, but sometimes throwing in some local heroes that are making a difference at a community level may help a new rider find their outlet in the sport.
-If you’re someone that is a long-time rider, don’t forget what is was like to be a new rider; put yourself in their shoes.
+It’s great to showcase professional athletes and their hard work and dedication, but sometimes, throwing in some local heroes who are making a difference at a community level may help a new rider find their outlet in the sport.
+If you’re someone who is a long-time rider, don’t forget what it was like to be a new rider; put yourself in their shoes.

-As a female rider who has been involved in the industry for quite some time it is very exciting to see more women on bikes.
-I’m noticing that there are now groups of multiple women at the local trail head heading out for a ride, instead of being the only woman at the trailhead altogether.
+As a female rider who has been involved in the industry for quite some time, I find it very exciting to see more women on bikes.
+I’m noticing that there are now groups of multiple women at the local trailhead heading out for a ride instead of being the only woman at the trailhead altogether.
 Let’s keep this momentum going.

-Again, I just want to highlight that these are simply my opinion on these topics.
-I hope this can be a great conversation starter and I would love to hear your feedback or thoughts on how you help grow your local cycling community.
+Again, I want to highlight that these are simply my opinions on these topics.
+I hope this can be a great conversation starter, and I would love to hear your feedback or thoughts on how you can help grow your local cycling community.

 Here’s to more people on bikes.